Benjamin Kaplan

-Early years
+Early life and education

 Kaplan grew up in the South Bronx, graduating from DeWitt Clinton High School at the age of 14.
 He then attended City College, graduating in 1929 at the age of 18, and Columbia Law School in 1933, and engaged in private practice until 1942 when he joined the Army.

 Career

 In 1945, while a lieutenant colonel in the army, Kaplan joined the prosecution team developing the case against the Nazi war criminals.
 Kaplan supervised the research and developed legal strategies for the case.
 In 1947 he joined the faculty at Harvard Law School.

 Kaplan co-wrote the first casebook on copyright, with Yale Law School Professor Ralph Brown in 1960.
 As the Royall Professor of Law at Harvard Law School, he delivered a series of lectures at Columbia Law in 1966.
 The James S. Carpentier Lectures were then published in 1967 as An Unhurried View of Copyright.

 Kaplan was also an influential proceduralist.
-In 1952 he co-edited (with Richard Field) the first procedure casebook to address the 1938 federal rules of civil procedure.
+He co-edited the first process casebook to address the 1938 Federal Rules of Civil Procedure in 1952 with Richard Field.

 Among Kaplan's students at Harvard were future U.S. Supreme Court Justices Ruth Bader Ginsburg and Stephen Breyer, the latter of whose views on copyright appear to have been influenced by those of Judge Kaplan.
 Among his former law clerks are the influential scholar Cass Sunstein and First Amendment attorney Marjorie Heins.

 Kaplan also served on the Massachusetts Supreme Judicial Court from 1972 to 1981 and later on the Massachusetts Appeals Court.